|

 on Protocol and learned a lot from a senior native statesman – thank you

-Bruce Nordquist on Preaching Principles
+Kenneth.
+Bruce Nordquist on Preaching

-across cultures |
+Principles across cultures |

 The